Samsung Galaxy Note 7 Cause Of Battery Fires To Be Explained At Scheduled Press Conference

 Koh Dong-jin, president of Samsung’s mobile division, apologized to Samsung customers and announced that all customers who had already purchased Note 7s would be allowed to exchange them for new smartphones.

 The recall was a major setback for Samsung.
-The company and many tech insiders thought that the much anticipated Note 7 would finally make the Android smartphone manufacturer more competitive with its chief rival, the Apple iPhone.
+The company and many tech insiders thought that the much-anticipated Note 7 would finally make the Android smartphone manufacturer more competitive with its chief rival, the Apple iPhone.

 Instead, the recall cost the company an estimated $5.3 billion, according to a report from USA Today, and knocked the company out of the reigning spot in the Android market, at least temporarily.